 - Reduce the number of supported on-premise servers and off-premise servers.
 Changes in your IT personnel may not result fewer computers that provide access to your network and take up space on-premises.
 However, if you are looking at upgrading to acquire additional servers, or if your IT department currently leases off-premises servers that your IT employees use to conduct IT management, moving to managed IT services will save you the upgrade.
 In addition, the low monthly service cost for your organization’s managed IT services covers the off-premises servers.

 - The number of applications in use on supported end-user devices and servers grows each year.
-When you move to managed IT support services, the necessity to house applications that coordinate IT functions, tasks, and activities (including keeping them updated and patched) moves from your organization to the managed IT service.
+When you move to managed IT services for nonprofit organizations, the necessity to house applications that coordinate IT functions, tasks, and activities (including keeping them updated and patched) moves from your organization to the managed IT service.
 This not only saves you the expense of staff and the applications, it also saves the IT staff you retain time they can put to better use responding to your organization’s needs.

 - Traditional office space.
 When you move your IT support to a managed service, you may find that you freed up enough space to put off the move to a bigger office building, or to cancel renovating your existing structure.
 You now have virtual office that you buy from your managed IT service.
 You have joined the growing ranks of many businesses that use remote workers.